MIM-104 Patriot: MIM-104E (PAC-2/GEM+)

 Just prior to OIF, it was decided to further upgrade the GEM and PAC-2 missiles.
 This upgrade program produced missiles known as the GEM-T and the GEM-C, the "T" designator referring to tactical ballistic missiles, and the "C" designator referring to cruise missiles.
 These missiles were both given a totally new nose section, which was designed specifically to be more effective against low altitude, low RCS targets like cruise missiles.
 The GEM-T was given a new fuze which was further optimized against ballistic missiles and a new low noise oscillator which increases the seeker's sensitivity to low radar cross-section targets.
 The GEM-C is the upgraded version of the GEM, and the GEM-T is the upgraded version of the PAC-2.
 The GEM+ entered service in November 2002.

-In 2018, Raytheon upgraded the GEM-T guidance system with solid-state gallium nitride (GAN) transmitters.
+In 2018, Raytheon upgraded the GEM-T guidance system with solid-state gallium nitride (GaN) transmitters.
+Domestic U.S. production of PAC-2 GEM-T missiles remains ongoing, with a contracted backlog of approximately 1,500 missiles and a near-term demand of an additional 1,000 missiles, while the company is producing roughly 20 missiles a month with plans to expand to 35 missiles a month by the end of 2027.

+As of April 2024 a consortium of Patriot operators consisting of Germany, Romania, Spain, and the Netherlands had placed an order for 1,000 PAC-2 GEM-T missiles, with the bulk of production to take place in Germany in a purpose-built MBDA plant.
+On November 18, 2024 Boris Pistorius participated in a ground-breaking ceremony at the plant site in Schrobenhausen.
+"The new facility will cover an area of approximately 6,000 square meters and create more than 300 new jobs.
+Construction is scheduled for completion in September 2026."
+General Christian Freuding maintained in July 2025 that the output of the plant would be "under European control".